ProseMirror/prosemirror/README.md

 discussion and support requests, and the
 [Github bug tracker](https://github.com/prosemirror/prosemirror/issues)
 is the place to report issues.

+**STOP READING HERE IF YOU'RE SIMPLY _USING_ PROSEMIRROR.
+YOU CAN INSTALL THE SEPARATE [NPM MODULES](https://www.npmjs.com/search?q=prosemirror-) FOR THAT.
+THE INSTRUCTIONS BELOW ONLY APPLY WHEN _DEVELOPING_ PROSEMIRROR!**

 ## Setting up a dev environment